lillux/lillux/README.md

 When I am not in the clinic, I experiment with *computer vision* and *machine learning algorithms* to produce 3D models from medical images, and then I 3D print them using *additive manufacturing*.
 You find my graduation thesis on these stuffs [here](https://github.com/lillux/Technology-in-Dentistry).

 ### Maker
 I like to spend time with additive manufacturing, 3D models and computer graphics.
 I have built and used many FDM **3D printers**, including *cartesian*, *delta* and *coreXY* design, and a *multi-material* **Tool-Changer by E3D**.
 I use CAD software and [Blender](https://www.blender.org/) to design parts and objects.
-Sometimes a design get renderized too.
+I render images sometimes.